SwiftUI Animation Techniques

 Too many simultaneous animations can impact performance:

-// Use delays to stagger animations instead of running them all at once
+// Use delays to stagger animations so they don't all run at once

 .animation(.easeInOut(duration: 0.3).delay(Double(index) * 0.05), value: showItems)